-These unaudited interim financial statements should be read in conjunction with the annual financial statements of the Canadian Tourism Commission (the "Commission") as at and for the year ended December 31, 2020 and the narrative discussion included in the quarterly financial report.
-Amounts in these interim financial statements as at June 30, 2021 are unaudited and are presented in Canadian dollars.
+- a) These unaudited interim financial statements should be read in conjunction with the annual financial statements of the Canadian Tourism Commission (the "Commission") as at and for the year ended December 31, 2021 and the narrative discussion included in the quarterly financial report.
+Amounts in these interim financial statements as at March 31, 2022 are unaudited and are presented in Canadian dollars. - b) The Commission changed the allocation of its Research unit expenses from Marketing and Sales to Strategy, Analytics and Destination Stewardship.
+The prior year's comparatives have been restated to reflect the current year presentation.
+Refer to the Statement of Operations.